Building a business case and governance for your EMR

 Rome wasn’t built in a day, and the same could certainly be said for an electronic medical record (EMR) system.
 It’s a journey rather than a project – but at Bendigo Health in Victoria, Australia, the most difficult part of the process isn’t the EMR implementation.
 Rather, it’s building the business case, identifying the benefits, defining the key performance indicators (KPIs) and establishing governance around it.

 At the beginning of this year, we moved into the new Bendigo Hospital.
 It’s the largest regional hospital development in the state of Victoria, with 3,500 rooms and approximately 500 beds for in-patient, same-day and mental health patients.
-Implementation of our new EMR and clinical information system started over a year ago, and is expected to go live at the end of 2017.
+Implementation of our new EMR and clinical information system started a year ago, and is expected to go live at the end of 2017.

 However, building the business case for the EMR started over five years ago and the benefits realisation program associated with the business case will be monitored for at least 10 years.